deepslayer/ConsumableItemCooldownTracker/README.md

 # Consumable Cooldowns Plugin

-This Old School RuneScape plugin displays cooldowns on food and drink items in your inventory.
-It is inspired by Copy Pasta's RuneLite plugin.
+This Old School RuneScape script demonstrates cooldowns on food and drink items in your inventory.
+It is inspired by Copy Pasta's plugin on RuneLite.

 ## Features